Table of Contents

-In case of an acute inflammatory response, various natural anti-inflamatory factors are released.
-These include cytokines, protease inhibitors, antioxidant enzymes, lipoxins, glucocorticoids, kinases, phosphatises and transcriptional factors.
+In case of an acute inflammatory response, various natural anti-inflammatory factors are released.
+These include cytokines, protease inhibitors, antioxidant enzymes, lipoxins, glucocorticoids, kinases, phosphatases and transcriptional factors.

 By and large, the cytokines are pro- or anti-inflammatory factors.
-Equilibrium between these factors decides the result of an inflammatory response.
-Pro-inflammatory cytokines, such as IL-1β, IL-8 and IFN-γ are implicated in early inflammatory response as well as amplification of inflammatory reactions whereas IL-4, IL-10 and IL-13 are anti-inflammatory cytokines that lead to limitation of inflammatory responses.
+The equilibrium between these factors decides the result of an inflammatory response.
+Pro-inflammatory cytokines, such as IL-1β, IL-8, and IFN-γ are implicated in early inflammatory response as well as amplification of inflammatory reactions whereas IL-4, IL-10 and IL-13 are anti-inflammatory cytokines that lead to limitation of inflammatory responses.

 Chronic inflammation as the name suggests is of a longer duration.
 It occurs when the preliminary acute inflammatory response cannot eliminate the inflammatory agent.
 It is necessary to measure the effects of different cytokines in order to understand the communication amongst the inflammatory cells.

 This inflammatory process involves the lymphocytes, plasma cells, and macrophage infiltration.
 These inflammatory cells lead to tissue destruction.
 Resolution of the inflammation takes place by angiogenesis and fibrosis.

 Chronic inflammation, if unresolved, is a central component of various chronic conditions such as autoimmune diseases as well as neurodegenerative diseases.
 Examples include tuberculosis, silicosis, rheumatoid arthritis, systemic lupus erythematosus, multiple sclerosis, Alzheimer’s disease and cancer.